How To Budget for Inflation

 Even in stable economic times, budgeting isn't a set-it-and-forget it sort of thing.
 It's always a good idea to revisit your budget often to make sure your spending and savings stay on track as your goals and expenses change over time.

 Making big adjustments can be difficult, though, especially if you don't have much room in your budget.
 Nationally, unemployment hit a high of 14.7%, affecting 23 million people in April 2020, according to the U.S. Bureau of Labor Statistics.
-Unemployment rates have fallen sharply, down to 3.8% as of February 2022, but millions of people are still catching up, which can make budgeting for the rising prices of basic needs more challenging.
+Unemployment rates have fallen sharply, down to 3.6% as of February 2023, but millions of people are still catching up, which can make budgeting for higher prices of basic needs more challenging.

 "The bottom line is that you either need to make more or spend less," said BECU lead financial educator Stacey Black.
 "Most people have more control over how they spend money than over their income, so focus on your expenses — and look at every single item."

-Supply chain issues, pent up consumer demand and savings that many people built up during the pandemic are all contributing to higher prices, according to a report by The New York Times.
+Supply chain issues, pent up consumer demand and savings that many people built up during the pandemic all contribute to higher prices, according to a report by The New York Times.

 How To Adjust Your Budget